top of page

 4. Customer Service Representative

-What's more, many customer service jobs require employees to work in close proximity to others, which can quickly become overstimulating for those on the autism spectrum.
+What's more, many customer service jobs require employees to work in close proximity to others with all the accompanying noises and smells and social demands, which can quickly become overstimulating for those on the autism spectrum.

 5. Food Server